solo-fsw-projects/solo-fsw-opensesame_resizing/README.md

 - Nominal size:
 - True size: The size of an object in real world millimeters.
 - Perceived size: The size of an object as it's perceived over a certain distance.
 - DPI: A measure of dot density, the number of individual dots that can be placed in a line of one inch.
-It
+It is used to bridge the gap between pixels and real world millimetres.

 ## Importing
 This package is supposed to be imported into OpenSesame directly, through the `OSWeb & JATOS control panel` (This currently only seems to function on MacOS).
 Under external libraries add the following: